FuelLabs/sway/docs/src/blockchain-development/storage.md

 {{#include ../../../examples/storage_map/src/main.sw}}
 ```

+Because storage maps have to be defined inside a `storage` block, the `storage` keyword is required to access the map itself and then access the appropriate method.

 > **Note**: Calling `get(k)` for some key `k` that does not exist in the map (i.e. `insert()` hasn't been called with key `k` yet) returns zero.
 This is because the FuelVM initializes all storage slots to zero.

 ## Manual Storage Management